tyreer/json-dedupe/blueprint.md

 2. Implement conflict detection logic:
    - Build indexes for _id and email lookups
    - Detect cross-conflicts (same record has both ID and email conflicts with different records)
-   - Exit with error for cross-conflicts to prevent data loss
+   - Resolve cross-conflicts by preferring newest dates (not exit with error)

 3. Create record comparison and merging:
    - Compare records field by field